MalgoCoder54/malgocoder54.github.io/_posts/2023-12-22-xmas-avatar.md

 </p>

 Now you can add all the elements you like!
-Add each element as a separate layer, giving you the freedom to adjust and reposition as you see fit.
-Remember, co-designer is your creative companion, suggesting and generating elements that bring your holiday vision to life.
-If you want a different flavour of the background, or the other elements, you can choos a specific style in the cocreator ribbon!
+Add each element as a separate layer, giving you the freedom to adjust and reposition it to make it fit.
+Remember, co-designer is your creative companion, suggesting and generating elements that bring your holiday vision to life, so if you want a different flavour of the background, or the other elements, you can choose a specific style in the cocreator ribbon!

 <p align="center">
 <figure align="center">